spacetelescope/STScI-STIPS/docs/index.rst

 Why use STIPS?
 --------------
-STIPS is intended to produce quick simulations that are corrected for distoriton, but not mosaic'ed.
+STIPS is intended to produce quick simulations that are corrected for distoriton, but not mosaicked.
-We note there is no equivalent flight product, since Roman Level 3 (L3) files are both distortion corrected and mosaic'ed, while Level 2 (L2) files are neither.
+We note there is no equivalent flight product, since Roman Level 3 (L3) files are both distortion corrected and mosaicked, while Level 2 (L2) files are neither.
 STIPS is ideal for cases where `Pandeia <https://pypi.org/project/pandeia.engine/>`_ does not provide a large enough simulation area (e.g., full-detector or multiple-detector observations).
 STIPS obtains its Roman instrument and filter values from